teuben/QAC/workflows/workflow1.md

 NOTE: imregrid has potentially issues with flux conservation!

+## Caveats

+This cycle-1 data has weights that as we understand were not correct.
+They have been corrected to some degree, but we only show this workflow with the understanding of showing qualitatively that tp2vis is improving your data.
+We cannot make any good quantitative statements.

 ## Acknowledgements

 This paper makes use of the following ALMA data: ADS/JAO.ALMA#2012.1.00641.S.